AhmadT14/Blog_Aggregator/README.md

 A command-line application for aggregating and managing RSS feeds from blogs and news sources.
 Users can register, add feeds, follow feeds from other users, and browse posts from their followed feeds.

+## Acknowledgments

+This project was developed as part of the [Boot.dev](https://boot.dev) backend development journey and was guided throughout the learning process.

 ## Features

 - **User Management**: Register users and switch between different user profiles